[Coronavirus] EU science chief who 'quit' had been told to resign

 He is, for instance, listed on the board of directors at US biotech company Arrowhead Pharmaceuticals.

 The European Research Council itself is appointed by the European Commission.
-One of ECR's vice-presidents has since taken over Ferrari's leadership role until a new president is found.
+One of ERC's vice-presidents has since taken over Ferrari's leadership role until a new president is found.

 The ERC was founded in 2007 and has a €13bn budget spanning seven years.